Levittown, Pennsylvania: Municipalities and sections

 Map of the municipalities, school districts and original sections of Levittown; the thick gray lines are municipal borders.

 Levittown is not an incorporated place, though efforts in the early 1950s were made to incorporate.
 Some Levittown residents feared that incorporation would lead to higher taxes, by robbing the prospective municipality of a commercial tax base.

 The names of the streets within each section uniformly begin with the same letter that begins the name of the section in question except for the section of Green Lynne, which was not constructed by Bill Levitt.
 This plan offers a good clue as to where any particular street might be located.
 "X" and "Z" are not used for section or street names.
 As there are more than 24 section names, "road" is used for street names in sections to the west of Edgely Road, "lane" is used in those section to the east.
 Sections are surrounded by a "drive" with the same name as the section.
 For example, the Pinewood section is circled by Pinewood Drive, while Snowball Gate is surrounded by Snowball Drive.
 Some sections have their drive broken into multiple parts, with similar names.
 Forsythia Gate has Forsythia Drive North and Forsythia Drive South.

 Almost all other roads or lanes in the sections connect on one or both ends to the drive of that section.
 In some sections, such as Goldenridge, the shape of the section prevents the drive from surrounding the section, or allowing all roads in the section from connecting to the drive.
 The drives of adjacent sections, are frequently connected with small connector streets.
 In addition, small connector streets are used to connect the section drive with a nearby main thoroughfare.
 The names of these small connectors typically start with one of the letters from the adjacent sections, and tend to have a name reminiscent of their purpose or their location.
 Some examples: Learning Lane connects Lakeside and Pinewood, and borders Walt Disney Elementary School.
 Short Lane connects Stoneybrook and Farmbrook.
 Not all small connector streets are named.

 Red Rose Gate, Forsythia Gate, and Snowball Gate are collectively known as "The Gates".
 (These were the only sections without sidewalks so as to lend a more "executive" appearance to the neighborhoods.)
 Lakeside sits next to Levittown Lake.
-Thornridge has its upper half that sits on a ridge, that was found to have Thorn Bushes.
-Vermilion Hill is named after the color that the trees on its prominent hill turned in the Fall.
+Thornridge has its upper half that sits on a ridge, that was found to have thorn bushes.
+Vermilion Hill is named after the color that the trees on its prominent hill turned in the autumn.
 Magnolia Hill is on a prominent hill.
 Mill Creek Falls is found next to a creek by the same name.

 Levittown's 41 neighborhoods (locally called "sections") are found in parts of four separate municipalities: